greatscottgadgets/cynthion/docs/source/developer/introduction.rst

 Installation
 ------------

-For development you'll need a local copy of the cynthion repository:
+For development you'll need a local copy of the Cynthion repository:

 .. code-block:: sh

     git clone https://github.com/greatscottgadgets/cynthion.git

-To install the ``cynthion`` python package to allow for in-place editing of the sources you can use the ``pip --editable`` command:
+To install the ``cynthion`` Python package to allow for in-place editing of the sources you can use the ``pip --editable`` command:

 .. code-block:: sh

-    # change to the cynthion python package directory
+    # change to the 'cynthion' Python package directory
     cd cynthion/python/

-    # install the cynthion python package, including dependencies required for gateware development
+    # install the 'cynthion' Python package, including dependencies required for gateware development
     pip install --editable ".[gateware]"